-NebraskaView is working to identify high priority issues that can be addressed through remote sensing.
-We demonstrate remote sensing applications using products derived from both ongoing Center for Advanced Land Management Information Technologies (CALMIT) research and via new research projects with AmericaView partners.
+NebraskaView is working with the Nebraska GIS Council to identify high priority issues that can be addressed through remote sensing.
+We will demonstrate remote sensing applications using products derived from both ongoing Center for Advanced Land Management Information Technologies (CALMIT) research and via new research projects with AmericaView partners.

 Urban Tree Canopy Mapping